AV-Master: Dual-Path Comprehensive Perception Makes Better Audio-Visual Question Answering: Methodology

 \subsection{Optimization and Answer Prediction}

 During training, the fused feature $\mathcal{F}_{fu}$ and the sentence-level question feature $\mathcal{F}_{t}^{s}$ are jointly fed into the multimodal decoder to generate the answer prediction distribution, which is then used together with the ground-truth labels to compute the answer loss (denoted as $\mathcal{L}_{qa}$).
 In the preference activation path, features $\mathcal{F}_{v}^{p}$ and $\mathcal{F}_{a}^{p}$ are separately input into two independent audio/visual decoders, which also generate prediction distributions under the guidance of $\mathcal{F}_{t}^{s}$, resulting in two preference losses~(denoted as $\mathcal{L}_{v}^{p}$ and $\mathcal{L}_{a}^{p}$).
 Moreover, a contrastive loss~(denoted as $\mathcal{L}_{c}$) is applied between the dynamic perception and preference activation paths, aiming to enhance the stability of the dual-path paradigm and improve the model's discriminative ability by leveraging hard negative samples.
-During inference, we sum all the predicted distributions from the model and use the argmax function to obtain the final answer.
+During the inference stage, we sum the prediction distributions generated by the multimodal decoder from the temporal dynamic perception path and the audio/visual decoders from the global preference activation path, and then apply the argmax function to obtain the final answer.

 \textit{(a)~Dual-path prediction loss:} For the answer loss $\mathcal{L}_{qa}$, we follow the standard training procedure for the AVQA.
 The goal of the model is to minimize the negative log-likelihood of the probabilities over multiple answer choices generated by the multimodal decoder.
 For the preference losses $\mathcal{L}_{v}^{p}$ and $\mathcal{L}_{a}^{p}$, we also adopt a similar computation method to calculate them based on the probability distributions generated by the two audio/visual decoders.
 The formula for the above loss calculation can be represented as: